Avanatiker/WorldTools/README.md

 ### Usage

 1. **Download**:
-    - Enable capture mode: Use `F12` or `/worldtools` to start capturing data.
+    - Enable capture mode: Hit `F12` the GUI or `/worldtools capture` to start capturing data.
     - Play the game normally while WorldTools downloads the all data.
+You need to open containers like chests to capture their contents.
-    - Save captured data: Trigger `F12` or `/worldtools` again to stop capturing data and save the world.
+    - Save captured data: Hit `F12` the GUI or `/worldtools capture` again to stop capturing data and save the world.
 2. **Access Downloaded World**: Your downloaded world can be found in the single-player worlds list.
-3. **Access Configuration Menu**: (NOT YET IMPLEMENTED) ~~Press `F2` to access the configuration menu and explore available options.~~

 ### File Structure